NXture/personal-portfolio/content/posts/hadoop-installation/hadoop.md

   - Big Data
   - Tutorial
   - Hadoop
+description: "This article provides a step-by-step guide to install **Hadoop** on Windows 10 via WSL (Windows Subsystem for Linux).
+These instructions are also applicable for installing Hadoop on Linux systems."
+featureImage: "../../featureImage/hadoop-install-wsl.jpg"
 ---

 This article provides a step-by-step guide to install **Hadoop** on Windows 10 via WSL (Windows Subsystem for Linux).
 These instructions are also applicable for installing Hadoop on Linux systems.